-Otherwise, all assignments are due by 11:59pm on the due date, unless otherwise specified.
-The only exception for missing a deadline is a legitimate, documented reason beyond your control (e.g., illness, family emergency).
+All other assignments are due by 11:59pm on the due date specified.
+The only exception for either deadline is a legitimate, documented reason beyond your control (e.g., illness, family emergency).
 In cases where there is no legitimate reason for being late, a 5% penalty will be added for each 24-hour period.
 Penalties are automated within Quercus and begin the minute after the assignment is due-a paper submitted and 5:01pm for a 5:00pm deadline will be subject to penalty.
 Plan ahead to avoid late submissions due to technical issues or slow internet.
 Extensions will not be provided to remove penalties accrued for minor technical delays.
 Begin the submission process early.
+Late work will not be accepted more than 2 weeks after the original due date.